 - Put current slide number and total number of slides in the footer of each slide.
 Why: This lets attendees and session chairs estimate if you are still on time.

-- Make sure that those infos on every slide don't stand out too much and don't occupy too much space / grab too much attention / distract from the main contents.
+- Make sure that those infos on every slide don't stand out too much and don't occupy too much space, or grab too much attention, or otherwise distract from the main contents.